pcdavies/DatabaseCloudServiceForDBAsOCI/workshops/dbcs-dba/SG-Intro.md

+# Workshop Introduction

-## How to View the Lab Guides
+## How to Prepare for This Workshop

+- To log issues and view the Lab Guide source, go to the [github oracle](https://github.com/oracle/learning-library/tree/master/workshops/dbcs-dbaoci) repository.

-- The Labguides are best viewed using the Workshop's [GitHub Pages Website URL](https://oracle.github.io/learning-library/workshops/dbcs/)
+- The Labguides are best viewed using the Workshop's [GitHub Pages Website URL](https://oracle.github.io/learning-library/workshops/dbcs-dbaoci/)

 - Once you are viewing the Workshop's GitHub Pages website, you can see a list of Lab Guides at any time by clicking on the **Menu Icon**

 ![](images/WorkshopMenu.png)

-- To log issues and view the Lab Guide source, go to the [github oracle](https://github.com/oracle/learning-library/tree/master/workshops/dbcs) repository.

-## Database Cloud Services Workshop
+## Database Cloud Services Workshop for Oracle Compute Infrastructure (OCI)

-These labs will give you a basic understanding of the Oracle Database Cloud Service and many of the capabilities around administration and database development.
+Welcome to the Oracle Database Cloud Service Workshop.
+This particular version is based on Oracle's 'OCI' services, versus Oracle 'Classic' services.
+These labs will give you a basic understanding of the Oracle Database Cloud Service and many of the capabilities around administration and database management.
+Lab 100 will introduce you to DBCS and show you how to create a Cloud Database.
+Lab 200 will cover various data migration use cases, including pluggable database migration, tablespace migration, schema migration, and ad-hoc table copying between databases.
+Lab 300 covers some common Database management activities.
+Lab 400 show you how to use the Oracle Command Line Interface (CLI) commands to perform various tasks.

 ## Workshop Details